Will I always deal with the same Strata Manager at Chambers Franklyn?

 Do I have to contribute money to the Strata Company?

 Yes.
 A strata company is obliged to establish a fund for administrative expenses that, in the opinion of the company, is sufficient for the control and management of the common property and for the payment of insurance premiums and the discharge of any other obligations of the strata company, You are obliged to contribute to that fund by payment of a regular levy, usually quarterly.

 You may also be obliged to contribute further money or pay another (special) levy if the strata company decides to establish a reserve fund for the purpose of accumulating funds to meet contingent expenses, other than those of a routine nature, and other major expenses if the strata company likely to arise in the future (eg. infrequent repairs such as roof replacement or renewing bitumen in parking lots or driveways).

 Are Strata Company funds audited?

-There is no requirement under the Strata Titles Act, however full financial reports are provided at the Annual General Meetings so in effect this is similar to an audit process.
+Chambers Franklyn DO have their accounts voluntarily audited even though there is no requirement under the Strata Titles Act.
+Full financial reports are provided at the Annual General Meetings.

 What is the Strata Council?

 The Strata Council is regarded as the board of directors of the strata company.
 Councillors are elected at general meetings.
 Strata companies have a range of duties and discretionary powers that are there to protect and promote the interests of all owners.
 An active council is the best way of ensuring that those duties are performed and those powers handled correctly.
 Any owner can be a councillor.
 The size of a council can be from 3 to 7 people.
 Meetings are held as and when required and as long as a quorum is achieved those present can exercise all council functions. (refer to The Strata Titles Act 1985, Sections 44 to 48).